quicwg/multipath/draft-ietf-quic-multipath.md

-More general use of simultaneous paths, however, needs more consideration than specified in this document to avoid negative performance impacts, e.g., when stream data is distributed over multiple paths with different delays or to avoid excessive conestion of shared bottlenecks.
+More general use of simultaneous paths, however, needs more consideration than specified in this document to avoid negative performance impacts, e.g., when stream data is distributed over multiple paths with different delays or to avoid excessive congestion of shared bottlenecks.

 ## Conventions and Definitions {#definition}